 Broker Reimbursement Promotions

 Most stock brokers charge a fee when you leave the brokerage.
-If this is the case, your new discount stock broker might reimburse you for that fee.
+If this is the case, your new discount stock broker might reimburse you for that amount.

 Here’s a list of some brokers that currently will reimburse your fee or offer other incentives for signing up:

 |E*TRADE||Up to $200 bonus for an account of $25,000, and up to $2,500 bonus for an account of $1 million or more|